Persistent Disjoint Set

 Given a graph of N nodes and queries of the form (A, B) check whether the 2 nodes A and B are in the same connected component or not.

-Although this particular problem can be done using a simple DFS or BFS on the graph, it can be done easily using the data structure of Disjoint Set.
+Although this particular problem can be done using a simple or on the graph, it can be done easily using the data structure of .
 Let's see how.

 Check whether two nodes are part of the same set